 This spillover effect is negative for five of six food security outcomes, including a statistically significant decline in the food security index (0.220).
-The PCA index also falls relative to the control group, though the reduction of 0.157 points or 0.075 SD (column 6) is not statistically different from zero.
-Not only does PWP fail to improve the food security of households randomly offered the program, but there are also some indications that it may reduce food security among their neighbors.18
+The PCA index also falls relative to the control group, though the reduction of 0.157 points or 0.075 SD (column 6) is not the sample used in the main analysis.
+An alternative to ANCOVA specifications is to include the PCA index of food security from the IHS in all of the food security regressions.
+Results are similar if we control for baseline variation in this way; these results are available upon request.

+statistically different from zero.
+Not only does PWP fail to improve the food security of households randomly offered the program, but there are also some indications that it may reduce food security among their neighbors.
+18

-5.2.
-Pre-harvest period
+5.2 Pre-harvest period

 As designed by the government, the second PWP cycle takes place during the harvest period, beginning in May.
 This timing is suboptimal if the marginal utility of consumption is higher and the opportunity cost of working lower during the lean season.
 To determine whether changing the seasonality of the program could improve its effectiveness, our evaluation randomly assigned half of the treated villages to move the second cycle, so that the public works start sooner, in March 2013.
 Survey round 3 took place after the March-April Cycle 2 and just before harvest.
 At that time, villages assigned to the lean season treatment had completed work cycles in November-January and March, but those assigned to the standard harvest season treatment had not yet begun their second work cycle.
 The survey captures food security and other outcomes at the end of the lean season, before the harvest has begun.
-Estimating Eq.
-(2) allows us to test the marginal effect of rescheduling the second cycle of PWP for the lean season instead of the harvest season.
+Estimating equation (2) allows us to test the marginal effect of rescheduling the second cycle of PWP for the lean season instead of the harvest season.

 We report national results in Table 4, Panel B. As in the top panel, our main results are from ANCOVA specifications and specifications without controls are available in the Appendix.
-In addition to the coefficients from Eq.
-(2), we report the total direct effect of the lean and harvest season programs ($\delta_1 + \delta_2$ and $\delta_3 + \delta_4$, respectively) and p-values for the tests that the direct effect of the lean season treatment equals the direct effect of the harvest season treatment and that the corresponding indirect effects are equal.
+In addition to the coefficients from equation (2), we report the total direct effect of the lean and harvest season programs ($\delta_1 + \delta_2$ and $\delta_3 + \delta_4$, respectively) and p-values for the tests that the direct effect of the lean season treatment equals the direct effect of the harvest season treatment and that the corresponding indirect effects are equal.